 Fortunately, for most of the hard working people out there, there are some common and useful tactics that can help you tackle even the scariest and tightest deadlines.

 Your aim to become more efficient and manage your deadlines should ideally emanate right from the time when you plan to start a project.

-At the same time, it makes sense to account for your existing project works before you commit to another one.
-All in all, at this stage, you are required to do everything that ensures that you have ample time to meet the time committed by you.
+It makes sense to account for your existing projects before you commit to another one.
+All in all, at this stage, you are required to do everything that ensures that you have an ample amount of time to meet the required deadline.

 During the Project

 This is the stage when you are actually going to be doing everything to meet your deadlines and remain efficient at your job.